AndresQA03/AndresQA03/README.md

 ### Hi there 👋
 I am a software developer.
 I have experience working with technologies like .Net/.Net Core, C# and Vue.js.
 Also, I have worked on projects with architectures like MVC, Client-Server and DTO pattern.
 API REST knowledge and SQL for relational databases.

+Also, I am positive, motivated, disciplined and a team player.

 ## Some of the technologies I use/have understanding on, are

 ![Vue.js](https://img.shields.io/badge/-Vue.js-4FC08D?style=for-the-badge&logo=vue.js&logoColor=white)